 We have three community goals that we are promoting within the context of educational software systems that have been previously vetted for their educational efficacy:

 - Use large data sets to move the field beyond the immediate measures of learning and mastery that are typically employed in educational research, pushing instead towards an understanding of how longer-term measures (e.g., such as enrolling and succeeding in higher education) may be used to develop interventions and improve opportunities for k-12 students.

 - Improve teachers' use of big data in education--both by improving the quality and presentation of such data and by improving professional development opportunities to better train teachers in best practices for using data to drive student interventions.

 - Use the data produced by digital learning environments to develop real-time interventions that complement existing treatments and strategies employed within educational software design.

 Data from digital learning environments will drive our efforts to improve education, but so will our partners in academia, industry, and k-12 education.
 Over this spoke's lifespan, we will improve both training opportunities for researchers and professional development opportunities for teachers.
 We will also work to increase involvement in educational research from diverse areas of academia and industry, primarily through annual competitions that use real-world data.
 If you're interested in participating in this spoke, please see our contacts page for relevant information about how to sign up for alerts!

-Our next Community Meeting will take place on February 16 on the campus of MIT.
-For more information about this event, which will include training opportunities, networking opportunities, and the announcement of the winners of our first annual big data competition, please see our event page.
+Our next Community Meeting will take place on October 18 on the campus of CMU.
+For more information about this event, which will include training opportunities, networking opportunities, please see our event page.
 Registration for this event is free, but required.